takecare/phaser-starter/README.md

 Phaser 3 skeleton project, based on snowbillr's [tutorial](https://snowbillr.github.io/blog/2018-04-09-a-modern-web-development-setup-for-phaser-3/).
+Clone this repo and use it as a skeleton for your next Phaser 3 project.
+Features:

+- Webpack dev server
+- Babel
+- Phaser as a separate dependency (chunk)

+### Developing

+`yarn run webpack-dev-server` to run the local development server.

+### Build

 `yarn run webpack` to build.

-`yarn run webpack-dev-server` to run the local development server.